The 5 Most Common Problems with Your Outdoor Lighting

 Flickering Lights

-A light that flickers now and then might seem like a small annoyance, but consistent flickering in outdoor lighting is often a sign of an electrical issue that shouldn’t be ignored.
+A flickering light might seem minor, but consistent flickering is often a warning sign of an electrical issue.

 You can prevent this by: